devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ### Stateless Widgets

 This is the most basic of the three and likely the one you’ll use the most when developing an app with Flutter.
-Stateless Widgets [(Flutter Dev Team 2018f)](https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html) are initialized once with a set of parameters and those parameters will never change from there on out.
+Stateless Widgets [\[29\]](https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html) are initialized once with a set of parameters and those parameters will never change from there on out.
 Let’s have a look at an example.
 This is the class of the card Widget from figure 8:

 ``` dart
 class WisdomCard extends StatelessWidget {